marcuswonder/cancan.io/README.md

 <br>

 ## Technologies Used
-During this project I used the MERN Stack:
+During this project I used the MERN Stack and Heroku for deployment:
  * MongoDB/Mongoose
  * Express
  * React.js